polo-language/zip-blocks/README.md

 }
 ```

 If `filesOnly` is set to false, directories are included in the operation as well.
 If `addOversize` is left at `true`, individual files/directories exceeding the maximum block size will be added to individual archives; for `false`, they will be skipped and an error event emitted listing oversized items.
+See `setCompressionRatio` method below for details on `compressionRatio`.

 #### setCompressionRatio(ratio)

+If the string `"exact"`is provided for `ratio`, the sizes of the compressed files will be calculated (by zipping them into a temporary folder).
+Note that this is only available for `filesOnly` set to `true`, and will approximately double the duration of the operation.

-Sets the assumed compression ratio to the provided value (from 0.01 to 1, inclusive).
-The assumed compression ratio is used to determine the maximum number of files per block.
-The default is 1 (equivalent to no compression).
-Note that setting the compression ratio does not affect the actual zip compression performance.
+Otherwise, `ratio` should be a value from 0.01 to 1, inclusive, and is provided as an estimate of the compressability of the files when determining the maximum number of files per block.
+The default is `1`, which is equivalent to no compression (e.g. for PNG, MP3, etc.).
+Note that setting the compression ratio to a numeric value will not affect the actual zip compression performance.

 ### Events